c4rlosmarin/RestAPIClient/README.md

 **Iterate as Needed:** Make any necessary adjustments to your requests and resend them as needed.
 PostClient makes it easy to modify and resend requests for testing and development purposes.

-**Provide Feedback:** As you use PostClient, please share your feedback and suggestions for improvement.
-Your input is valuable in helping us enhance the tool to better meet your needs.

 By following these steps, you should be able to quickly get up to speed with interacting with Azure REST APIs using PostClient.
-If you have any questions or need assistance, please do not hesitate to reach out.

 # Roadmap